Crystal Umbrella

 Contractor: “I’d probably go to £350”.

-They are establishing the minimum you will go to and will either get you to commit to that rate, or even try and beat you down further below your maximum.
+So, they are establishing the minimum you will go to and will either get you to commit to that rate, or perhaps even try and beat you down further.

 Some contractors, particularly first timers fall for this basic of all sales strategies.
 Seasoned contractors don’t.